ErNehaVerma/hello_world/readme.txt

-Be stylish is a e-commerce website made with students as a college project
+Be stylish is a e-commerce website made by college students as a term project.